pinecoders/pine-utils/guides/pine_book/README.md

 ## Introduction

-This document presents a path that newcomers to the [Pine Script](https://www.tradingview.com/pine-script-docs/en/v4/Introduction.html) programming language can follow.
+This document is designed to help newcomers to the [Pine Script](https://www.tradingview.com/pine-script-docs/en/v4/Introduction.html) programming language.
 Pine Script is the programming language used on the [TradingView](http://www.tradingview.com) charting platform.

 ### Table of Contents